Best Books on Meditation: Hidden Gems Worth Reading

 1. The Miracle of Mindfulness – Thich Nhat Hanh

 Why Read It?
 A foundational book on mindfulness, this classic by Thich Nhat Hanh introduces meditation as an everyday practice.
-Instead of treating meditation as something you do for a set period, he teaches you how to bring mindfulness into everyday moments—washing dishes, walking, and even breathing.
+Instead of treating meditation as something you do for a set period, he teaches you how to bring mindfulness into everyday moments—washing dishes, walking, and even breathing—something I explore more in Meditation Walk: Calm in Every Step, where you don’t even have to sit still to get grounded.

 Best for: Those new to meditation who want to integrate mindfulness into daily life.